VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/Arco_Design.md

 ### Token Mapping

 In terms of functional design of chart themes, VChart supports custom configuration of data palettes and semantic color palettes.
-Based on this feature, the combination of VChart and Arco Design has been implemented by `@visactor/vchart-arco-theme`.
+Based on this feature, the combination of VChart and ArcoDesign has been implemented by `@visactor/vchart-arco-theme`.

 #### Data Palette

-Arco Design declared the corresponding token for the data palette for VChart.
+ArcoDesign declared the corresponding token for the data palette for VChart.
 Users can configure the following tokens when customizing themes in DSM to customize the data palette for VChart.
 The data palette of charts will automatically apply these variables, and users do not need to intervene.
 This feature is implemented by `@visactor/vchart-arco-theme`.

 <table>
   <tbody>